Promoting Healthy People:

 A more hidden aspect of the nutritional deficiency in standard crops is lack of diversity.
 Different varieties (cultivars) of the same vegetable vary widely in the amount of nutrients they contain.
 A researcher named Eitenmiller studied the nutrient composition of different types of apples, peaches and other fruit, for example, they found variation in Vitamin A levels as high as 20 times.
 Another food scientist, Robert Shewfeld reports that carotene levels in any given vegetable often vary by a factor of 10.
 It is easier to grow a larger variety of crops in a small scale operation because you can monitor each type and adjust watering and feeding for their specific needs.
 Last year at Mother Lode for instance we grew 8 different types of tomatoes and plan to grow even more varieties this year.

 Living in Equitable Communities

-Our garden curricullum focuses on methods that anyone can use, whether they live in urban or rural environments, even in areas with poor or depleted soils.
+Our garden curriculum focuses on methods that anyone can use, whether they live in urban or rural environments, even in areas with poor or depleted soils.
 One example is our simple raised planter boxes that anyone can build. in which we will be replicating a method of gardening developed by gardening guru Jacob Mittleider.
-Previously unusable soil is built without chemicals by adding nutients and organic materials.
+Previously unusable soil is built without chemicals by adding nutrients and organic materials.
 Mittleider’s method’s have utilized vast amounts of what was once considered unusable land, especially in 3rd world countries.
 Another example we teach about is hay bale gardening, possibly the easiest way to start a growing crops on your own.

 Living in Balance with the Natural World